Coworking forecasts 2021: the "Next Normal" perspectives

 What images of 2020 have become iconic?
 One above all Anna Wintour from Vogue magazine sitting in front of her laptop at home in sweatpants!

-It is in this evolution that the investigation of Nibol, the start-up of the diffused office, conducted on a sample of 20 thousand smartworkers who highlighted, as anticipated, the contraindications of transforming the house into an office.
+It is in this evolution that the investigation of Nibol, the start-up of the distributed office, conducted on a sample of 20 thousand smartworkers who highlighted, as anticipated, the contraindications of transforming the house into an office.

 Smartworking or nearworking?